zzhangjii/learning-library/oci-library/OOW-2018/ML-GPU/ML_HOL.md

 ![](img/image004.png)

 **2.** Upload the cat image image first.
-Once you click upload, the app will run the TensorFlow inference classification process and display score the image.
+Once you click upload, the app will run the TensorFlow inference classification process and display the image score.
 As you can see it was classified as cat.

 ![](img/image005.png)